Skip to content

 try{

-// accessKey and accessSecret are created by developers in the developer center
+// accessKey and accessSecret are created by users in Developer Center

 InitClientProfile initClientProfile = new InitClientProfile(